-Intuition/proof: If ΔH increases, then the recovery value of lenders in the event of default increases, reducing the risk of a short sale in which the value of the house falls below the outstanding debt.
+Intuition/proof: If $\Delta H(\ell)$ increases sufficiently when l increases, then the recovery value of lenders in the event of default increases, reducing the risk of a short sale in which the value of the house falls below the outstanding debt.
 As lenders make zero profit, they have to increase the probability of default by increasing D in order not to make any profit.
 Increasing D also increases households' utility, as they are more impatient ($\beta < \delta$).
-With a uniform distribution $f(\cdot)$, the second order condition becomes $\beta < \delta$ and the optimal D can be expressed as an increasing function of (ΔH) and a decreasing function of l .

 Finally, notice that this relationship only holds when households' income can be lower enough for them to default.
-In case households always have enough income to repay their debt $(\underline{R} > D + l)$, then mortgage supplies are locally independent of their PACE loans and the payoffs of PACE loans (ΔH) .
+In case households always have enough income to repay their debt ($\underline{R} > D + \ell$), then mortgage supplies are locally independent of their PACE loans and the payoffs of PACE loans ($\Delta H(\ell)$).